 \section{Ueda's peak set theorem for $\sigma$-finite $M$}

 \begin{theorem} Let $A$ be a maximal subdiagonal subalgebra of a $\sigma$-finite von Neumann algebra $M$.
-For a nonzero singular $\varphi \in M^*$, there exists a contraction $a \in A$ and a projection $p \in M^{**}$ with \begin{enumerate} \item [(1)] $a^n \to p$ weak* in $M^{**}$. \item [(2)] $a^n \to 0$ weak* in $M$, or equivalently $\psi(p) = 0$ for all $\psi \in M_*$. \item [(3)] $|\varphi|(p) = |\varphi|(1)$, where $|\varphi|$ is the absolute value of $\varphi$ regarded as a member of the predual of the $W^*$-algebra $M^{**}$. \end{enumerate} \end{theorem}
+For a nonzero singular $\varphi \in M^*$, there exists a contraction $a \in A$ and a projection $p \in M^{**}$ with \begin{enumerate} \item $a^n \to p$ weak* in $M^{**}$. \item $a^n \to 0$ weak* in $M$, or equivalently $\psi(p) = 0$ for all $\psi \in M_*$. \item $|\varphi|(p) = |\varphi|(1)$, where $|\varphi|$ is the absolute value of $\varphi$ regarded as a member of the predual of the $W^*$-algebra $M^{**}$. \end{enumerate} \end{theorem}

-Since $\varphi$ is known to be singular iff $|\varphi|$ is singular \cite{Tak}, one may assume that $\varphi$ is a state if one wishes.
+Since $\varphi$ is known to be singular if and only if $|\varphi|$ is singular \cite{Tak}, one may assume that $\varphi$ is a state if one wishes.
 In this case as in \cite{U}, (1)--(3) may be restated as saying that (1) \ $p$ is a peak projection, (2) \ $p$ is dominated by the `singular part' projection of $M^{**}$, and (3) \ $\varphi(p) = 1$.